forkkit/supertokens-node-mysql-ref-jwt/docs/backend/api-reference.md

 - ```GENERAL_ERROR```
     - Type: ```{errType: SuperTokens.Error.GENERAL_ERROR, err: any}```
     - Examples of when this is thrown is if the library could not connect to the MySQL instance, or if the ```config``` provided is invalid.
+##### Extra information
+- Creates the MySQL tables if they don't already exist.
+- Creates new signing keys if you do not provide one and they don't already exist.
+It synchronizes across all running instances of your node app to make sure all of them have the same keys.
+- Parses and loads your provided config in memory.

 <div class="divider"></div>